automation-suite

 Automation Suite on EKS/AKS installation guide

-If you exited the Automation Suite setup, you can convert that into multi-site by taking the following steps:
+You can convert an existing installation into multi-site by taking the following steps:

 -

 Convert the standalone Automation Suite cluster into the primary cluster.
-For details, see the following section.
+For details, see Converting a standalone cluster into a primary cluster.

 -